AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/authoring/launches/creating.md

 Creating a nested launch from the **Launches** console is basically the same as creating any other form of launch, with the exception that you need to navigate to the launches branch `/content/launches`:

 1. No console **Lançamentos** selecione **Criar**.
-1. Select **Add Pages**, then navigate to the launches branch by specifying `/content/launches` in the filter.
-Selecione o lançamento necessário e confirme com **Selecionar**:
+1. Selecione **Adicionar páginas** e navegue até a ramificação de inicializações especificando `/content/launches` no filtro.
+Selecione a inicialização necessária e confirme com **Selecionar**:

    ![Criação de uma inicialização aninhada](/help/sites-cloud/authoring/assets/launches-create-nested.png)